Pexers/CS-fundamentals/Infrastructure Architecture/Virtualization.md

 $ docker run -d -p [exposed_port]:[container_port] [image]

 # Run and add a DNS entry.
 Useful when a service within the container needs to connect to an external host
-$ docker run --add-host HOSTNAME:IP IMAGE
+$ docker run --add-host HOSTNAME:IP_ADDRESS IMAGE

 # List running containers or all containers [-a]
 $ docker ps [-a]